Here is what we are seeing around the Greater Stuart, Florida area this week. Yes, it’s back – the Toxic Bluegreen Algae.

 As for me, I like clean water and can only opine that something needs to change, soon and drastically.
 Our experience this year with our government and leaders thus far has been nothing short of tragic.

-The State Department of Environmental Protection – answered but is not testing all algae sites reported.
-Our community has a toxic algae Facebook page.
-That the DEP admitted to reading.
-More than strange, they read our social media yet don’t follow upon algae sightings.
+The State Department of Environmental Protection – answered my questions, but is not following up on all algae sites reported.
+Our community has a Toxic Algae Facebook page tracking our algae sightings.
+That the DEP admitted to reading and following.
+More than strange, they read our social media yet don’t follow up on algae sightings.

 The scuttlebutt from Martin County was the algae wasn’t toxic enough to issue warnings.
 It is toxic but not toxic enough.

-I would never have imagined the entire chain of command for the State of Florida, charged with protecting our life safety cannot even be bothered to post warning signs near swimming areas.
+I would never have imagined the entire chain of command for the State of Florida, charged with protecting our life safety cannot even be bothered to post warning signs near swimming areas of potentially dangerous toxins in the water.

 When Florida sows sewage, algae blooms in our estuary.